Spotifyd/spotifyd/README.md

 Values can be surrounded by double quotes (") which is useful if the value contains the comment character (#).

-The line "cache_path = cache_directory" defines where Spotify's cache-files are stored.
+The line `cache_path = /cache_directory` defines where Spotify's cache-files are stored.
-These files are used to avoid downloading a file again when a track is replayed.
+These files are used to avoid re-downloading data when a track is replayed.
-Here it's set to "cache_directory" and the cache files will be stored in "/cache_directory".
+Here it's set to `/cache_directory` and the cache files will be stored in `/cache_directory`.
-To save space on the system disc you can use another directory, for example "/mount/disk/spotifyCache" (which of course have to exist).
+To save space on the system disc you can use another directory, for example `/mount/disk/spotifyCache` (which of course have to exist).
+The path will not be expanded by the shell.
+This means that paths like `~/` and `$HOME/` will not work.
+Spotifyd will not try to create a missing path, so the cache path must exist.

 Instead of storing your password in the config file, `Spotifyd` supports the Linux Secret Service API when compiled with the `dbus_keyring` feature.
 To use